 Welcome!
 Here is an introduction about the team behind the scenes at our farm.
 My name is Lindsey Dean and I roped my husband, Doug into goats years ago when I fell in love with a little Nubian doe at a poultry swap.
 We have worked to build a solid herd and continue to grow with enthusiasm.
-We have a large family of nine children.
+We have a large family of eleven children.
 Our children love the farm life which make it possible for us to maintain a quality herd.
 They have learned responsibility and a good work ethic by milking, feeding, barn cleaning, etc. Our favorite saying is “Many hands make light work”.
 The love of dairy goats especially passed on to our eldest daughter, who started a herd under the name of Hidden Rose.
 We raise Nubian, Guernsey, and Lamancha goats on our eight acre farm in Georgetown, Illinois under both herd names.
 We are also the home of Senora del Pilar Spanish Mastiff livestock guardian dogs.
 Though central Illinois is very flat, we are very fortunate to have a hillside, which the goats of course love!

 Our family requires lots of goat's milk.
 We have used our goat’s milk for a variety of dairy products such as ice cream, mozzarella, feta, butter, cream cheese, chevre, buttermilk, yogurt, kefir, and at least one hard cheese.
 Every child has his favorite birthday requested flavor goat's ice cream!
 One most favorite flavor is our "Goats' Track Ice Cream".
 We make a very special batch of butter for every Easter.
 We love the health benefits of goat's milk, especially kefir and yogurt.
 We have even dabbled in soap making.
 We truly appreciate the hard work of our dairy goat girls.
 There’s always a never ending use for our milk.